A long-term review of the BiOrbAir (part two)

-I planted up my BiOrbAir, a specialised terrarium, designed by Barry Reynolds, from Reef One, on 25th September 2014.
+The BiOrbAir is a specialised terrarium, which was designed by Barry Reynolds.
+I planted up my BiOrbAir terrarium on 25th September 2014.
 As this was the first time I had planted a BiOrbAir terrarium; I chose a variety of different plants and ferns to see how they would grow inside the controlled environment of this terrarium.

 You can read the first part of my long-term review of the BiOrbAir here.
 I started writing this first instalment after planting my BiOrbAir in September 2014; I updated my review every month, until April 2015.
 The second part of my review – this one, then continues right here in this review, where you can read updates from May 2015 until October 2015.
 I hope that by breaking my review into six month sections it will be easier for readers to digest and use, whether you’re considering purchasing a BiOrbAir, or are choosing suitable plants to create your own indoor garden – I hope that this review and plant trial will both help and interest you.

 BiOrbAir terrarium plant care